pluma/sublish/README.md

 Creates a new PubSub instance.
 The `new` keyword is optional.

-## PubSub::listen(fn:Function, ctx:*):Function
+## PubSub::subscribe(fn:Function, ctx:*):Function

-Adds the given function to the instance's listeners.
+Adds the given function to the instance's subscribers.

-Returns a function that can be called to unsubscribe the listener again.
+Returns a function that can be called to unsubscribe the subscriber again.

 **Note:** the function will be invoked with its `this` context set to the given `ctx`.
 If `ctx` is false-y, the PubSub instance will be used instead.

-## PubSub::emit(args…)
+## PubSub::publish(args…)

 Publishes the given arguments as a message.
-Every callback function in this object's list of listeners will be called sequentially with the given messages as its arguments.
+Every callback function in this object's list of subscribers will be called sequentially with the given messages as its arguments.

 # License